 I peeled Earth like a grape, snipped out the oceans, shaped the flattened skin into a disk, and put a mountain range around it.
 Then I laid down many more of these planetary rinds, arranging them like hexagonal tiles on a vast floor.
 Behold mappyworld!
 As it happens, a million mile road trip in this world will run across about a hundred planet-like disks.
 Million Mile Road Trip!

 To make the process more fun, I often do paintings of scenes in my novels while I write them, or before I write them.
-The ebook's cover, higher up on this page, shows the novel's principal villain is a giant, living, alien bagpipe who spews out flying saucers.
+The ebook's cove shows the novel's principal villain is a giant, living, alien bagpipe who spews out flying saucers.
 His name is Groon.

 The heroes of Million Mile Road Trip are three high-school kids with bad attitudes.
 And the aliens they encounter are, to say the least, flaky.